Eschatologue/CM_wiki/docs/character-creation/quickstart.md

     Two of your choice.

     #### Languages and Tool Proficiencies
-    Two languages or two tool proficiencies or one language and one tool proficiency.
+    Two languages or two tool Proficiencies or one language and one tool Proficiency.

     #### Equipment
     The equipment package from any [background]:material-information-outline:{ title="Only from Common Background!" }.